ElianCodes/brutal/README.md

 ### `components/layout/`

 This directory contains all layout components.
+For instance, the header and footer and `<head>` section.

 ### Colors